asatpathy314/diff-sentry/README.md

 - [ ] Remove Plaid integration (they take a pretty sizable cut) and link directly to open-source GitHub donation links.
 - [ ] Add more configuration for the Google Chrome extension.
 - [ ] Make backend truly multi-agentic (ideally for free, we'll see how we can do that).
-- [ ] Add PromptGuard for the backend.
-This is a stateless, open-source backend, so there isn't much prompt injection can do to affect us.
-However, threat actors could engineer their PRs in such a way that they avoid detection, so let's see how to defend agains that.
+- [ ] Add Prompt guard for the backend.
+Our backend is stateless and open-source, so there isn't much prompt injection can do to affect us other than DOS.
+However, threat actors could engineer their PRs in such a way that they avoid detection, so we're planning to add some basic guards against that.
 - [ ] Diffhunk support on PR comments.

-## Overview
-DiffSentry creates a sustainable support system for open source projects by:
-1. Providing completely free automated security scanning to identify vulnerabilities in repositories
-2. Rounding up financial transactions and directing the difference to open source projects

 ## Features